Labor & Workforce Development Attorney

 (position 20-LSA-02; open until filled)

-Applicants must have graduated from an accredited law school and have a minimum of three full years of post-graduation experience practicing law as a licensed attorney.
-One of the three years of experience may be satisfied by having served as a clerk for a trial or appellate judge.
-A background in and familiarity with workers’ compensation is strongly preferred.
-Applicants must be able to work independently and with minimal supervision, have excellent judgment and strong client relation skills, and needs to be able to manage competing deadlines at once.
+Applicants must have graduated from an accredited law school.
+A minimum of three full years of post-graduation experience practicing law as a licensed attorney is strongly preferred.
+Applicants must be able to work independently and with minimal supervision, have excellent judgment and strong client relation skills, and need to be able to manage competing deadlines at once.
 Applicants should enjoy being part of a team environment and be comfortable with and interested in handling all phases of administrative litigation, including discovery, motion practice, and appeals.
-The successful applicant must possess superior analytical skills and excellent writing ability and must have an interest in and willingness to help draft, edit, and testify on legislation.
+The successful applicant must possess superior analytical skills and excellent writing ability and must have an interest in drafting, editing, and testifying on legislation.

-Individuals who would like additional information about the position may contact Cori Mills, Supervising Attorney for Labor and State Affairs at (907) 465-3600; email firstname.lastname@example.org.
+Individuals who would like additional information about the position may contact Cori Mills, Supervising Attorney for Labor and State Affairs at (907) 465-3600 or by email at email@example.com.

 Salary will depend upon the legal background and experience of the selected candidate.
 The State provides a comprehensive state benefits package to regular, full-time, partially exempt positions.
 State attorneys are in the partially exempt service and serve at will, at the pleasure of the Attorney General.